puppetlabs/puppetlabs-apache/README.md

 ##### `virtual_docroot`

 Sets up a virtual host with a wildcard alias subdomain mapped to a directory with the same name.
 For example, 'http://example.com' would map to '/var/www/example.com'.
-Default: false.
+Default: `false`.

 ``` puppet
 apache::vhost { 'subdomain.loc':